Home » News and events » From gut bugs to health: How changing the microbiome can help treat inflammatory bowel disease (IBD)

 Academic Clinical Lecturer in Gastroenterology

-In this webinar, Dr Peter Rimmer, Consultant Gastroenterologist at University Hospitals Birmingham NHS Foundation Trust, will uncover how the gut microbiome is linked to Inflammatory Bowel Disease (IBD), such as Crohn’s disease and ulcerative colitis.
+In this webinar, Dr Peter Rimmer, Consultant Gastroenterologist at University Hospitals Birmingham NHS Foundation Trust, uncovered how the gut microbiome is linked to Inflammatory Bowel Disease (IBD), such as Crohn’s disease and ulcerative colitis.
 These long-term diseases affect the intestines and can be painful and disabling.
 Research suggests the gut microbiome can play a big role in causing and managing IBD.

 The “gut microbiome”, made up of trillions of bacteria in our digestive systems, is a hot topic in health right now.
 It’s believed that the gut microbiome affects lots of areas of our overall health, both inside our digestive system and outside of it too.